Sally-14/SplendorTest/README.md

 - When choosing option 2: Take 1 token from each of 3 different types of tokens.
 The test input is Diamond and Rubby.
 It is not repeated but it shows "Choose another different token that you have not selected".

-- Based on the blackbox testing, only one card for each card deck Blue Deck, Yellow Deck, Green Deck.
+- Based on the game rule: 90 development cards: 40 level 1, 30 level 2, and 20 level 3.
+Based on the blackbox testing, only one card for each card deck Blue Deck, Yellow Deck, Green Deck.
 If the player 2 reserve one Blue Deck, one Yellow Deck, one Green Deck.
 It will show "The deck you chose ran out of cards.
 Please choose another one."

+- There is no way to end or quit the game.
+The graphical interface is not able to interact with.

+- End game test case could never be reached because the limitation of tokens and development cards limitation.